c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ## Use of Artificial Intelligence Tools

-ChatGPT was used during the planning and initial idea development stage to help organise the structure of this e-portfolio.
-All sources will be checked and the final reflections will be written and revised in my own words.
+I used ChatGPT during the planning stage to ask me reflective questions and help organise my responses into a clear structure.
+I reviewed the workshop and sources myself, formed the views and conclusions expressed in this portfolio, checked the information provided, and revised the content before submission.

 ## References